QubicRU/AI-Telegram-Assistant/README.md

 ## Project Mission
 To make the Qubic ecosystem accessible to everyone: from beginners to professional miners and traders. aNNa becomes a primary knowledge hub, analytical tool, and personal assistant for working with Qubic.

+## The requested funds will be used for stages 1-3 of development.
+During these stages, we plan to implement all of the AI assistant's functions (six main ones) described below.
+## The planned completion date for the work is February-March 2026.

 ## aNNa Development Strategy:
 Stage 1 - fully functional bot in Telegram